Ved-programmer/Numerical-Base-Converter/README.md

 ## Status :

-In-development, not in condition to use
+In condition to use, few bug fixes pending.

 <br>